scarrillo/ChromeExtensionPackage/README.markdown

     This project also now contains a google closure compiler starter project.
     Combined with the package build script, it's a basic demonstration of my current workflow utilizing closure.

+##### Deprecated: publish-extension-ant-build.xml

+    This script has been superseded by /.build/build-extension.xml

 ##### Features
  * The packages are prepared with auto updating in mind.
      - Generating updates.xml for .crx deployment